 (Note however that your store needs be located in the US, Canada or Mexico to do so — merchants based outside these countries will need to connect their store to a paid-for shipping service such as Shippo or ShipStation, via an app.)

 Shopify offers real-time shipping as standard on its $399 per month ‘Advanced’ plan or its enterprise-grade ‘Shopify Plus’ plan.
 Shopify merchants on the middle-tier ‘Shopify’ plan can access it too, so long as they either

 - pay for the ‘Shopify’ plan on an annual basis ($79 per month)

 - subscribe to the ‘Shopify’ plan and pay an additional monthly fee.

 Another way to provide real-time shipping quotations with Shopify is to use the ‘Shopify Shipping’ service.

-This covers more countries than Square’s real-time shipping quotes feature (see the table below) and lets users avail of shipping discounts of up to 88%, depending on their plan.
+This covers more countries than Square’s real-time shipping quotes feature (see the table below) and lets users avail of shipping discounts of up to 88%.